 - Make a list of all medications, vitamins or supplements that you're taking.

 - Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-- Bring your previous scans or X-rays (both the images and the reports) and any other medical records important to this situation.
+- Bring your previous scans or X-rays (both the images and the reports) and any other medical records important to this situation to the appointment.